samtecspg/articulate/api/README.md

 ### Parsing your first document

 The NLU API represents a model of language trough domains.
-We defined a domain as a set of entities and intents, that are trained using an NLP engine in order to provide a model that is capable of recognize external examples of intents and entities.
-To create your first domain, you will ned a set of intents and entities that are going to be linked to your test domain.
+We defined a domain as a set of keywords and sayings, that are trained using an NLP engine in order to provide a model that is capable of recognize external examples of sayings and keywords.
+To create your first domain, you will ned a set of sayings and keywords that are going to be linked to your test domain.

-We provide test data for [intents](./test-data/intents.json) and [entities](./test-data/entities.json) in order to help you out in the creation of simple domain.
+We provide test data for [sayings](./test-data/sayings.json) and [keywords](./test-data/keywords.json) in order to help you out in the creation of simple domain.
 This data is based on Rasa simple restaurant search bot [tutorial](https://rasa-nlu.readthedocs.io/en/latest/tutorial.html).

-Use the `POST /intent/batch` and `POST /entity/batch` endpoints to create intents and entities respectively using the test data provided.
+Use the `POST /saying/batch` and `POST /keyword/batch` endpoints to create sayings and keywords respectively using the test data provided.

-Take note of the ids returned by the API for each intent and entity, and with those ids, create a json object like this:
+Take note of the ids returned by the API for each saying and keyword, and with those ids, create a json object like this:

 ```
 {
 	"name": "restaurant",
-	"entities": [
+	"keywords": [
 		"6d1347da-fe6b-5a5d-c8e8-ca1f1b6d253f",
 		...
 	],
-	"intents": [
+	"sayings": [
 		"aa5b0716-6992-089f-36a9-1e88be9a0138",
 		...
 	]